Honda Accord: Accord in North America and China and Inspire in Japan

 The North American version of the Accord has a different body from its Japanese counterpart.
-This shape is sold as the Honda Inspire in Japan and is not sold in Europe.
+The Accord in this form was sold as the Inspire in Japan and was not sold in Europe, Turkey, Israel and North Africa.
 It was discontinued in Japan in September 2012.
 Larger than the previous model, the sedan was classified as a full-size car by EPA standards, though American Honda executive vice president John Mendel said in 2011 that Honda did not intend to build a full-size car since the trend was for smaller cars having better fuel consumption.
-A coupe version was available, as well as a Crosstour fastback model, which was introduced in the U.S. for the 2010 model year.
+A coupe version was available, as well as a Crosstour fastback model, which was introduced in the U.S. in 2009 for the 2010 model year.
 Engines include a 2.4 L 4-cylinder rated at 177 bhp (132 kW) with 161 lbft for LX and SE sedans and 190 bhp (142 kW) with 162 lbft for EX, EX-L and LX-S sedans and coupes; as well as a 3.5 L V6 rated at 272 bhp (203 kW) with 254 lbft.

-In Australia, New Zealand, Sri Lanka, India, Thailand, Indonesia, and Singapore, this car which is assembled in Thailand, is sold as the Accord in left or right-hand-drive forms.
-In Malaysia, the Accord is locally assembled.
-In Hong Kong, this car is made in Japan and sold as the Accord, and in Taiwan, the Accord is locally assembled.
+In Australia, New Zealand, Sri Lanka, Thailand, Indonesia, and Singapore, this car which was assembled in Thailand, was sold as the Accord in left or right-hand-drive forms.
+In Malaysia and India, this Accord model was locally assembled.
+In Hong Kong, this car was made in Japan and sold as the Accord, and in Taiwan, the Accord was locally assembled.
 In China, Guangqi Honda also makes this vehicle with 2.0 L, 2.4 L and 3.5 L engines.
 Guangqi began making the Accord Crosstour in 2010.

-In Malaysia, the eighth-generation is also rebadged as the Proton Perdana from December 2013 and is used by government officials.
-It is assembled at the Honda-DRB plant in HICOM Industrial Park Pegoh, Alor Gajah, Melaka.
+In Malaysia, the eighth-generation was also rebadged as the Proton Perdana from December 2013 and was used by government officials.
+It was assembled at the Honda-DRB plant in HICOM Industrial Park Pegoh, Alor Gajah, Melaka.